Our therapy team

 Kristen Lund, MSW, LICSW

-Andrea Kinney, MSW, LICSW
+Andrea Kinney McGowan, MSW, LICSW

-Alissa Chait, MSW, LGSW
+Alissa Chait, MSW, LICSW

 Erica Delles, MA, LPCC

-Emily Moews,(Em-uh-Lee Maze) MSW, LGSW
+Emily Moews,(Em-uh-Lee Maze) MSW, LICSW

 I’m Kristen Lund.
 I’m the founder of the Art of Validation and Change.
 I provide psychotherapy to individuals, couples, families and groups, and have been doing so for more than 25 years.
 I earned my master’s degree in social work at Augsburg College in Minneapolis, and then went on to become a Licensed Independent Clinical Social Worker.
 I am in the process of getting our clinic state and nationally certified.
 I have been intensively trained in DBT, as well as in Accelerated Art Therapy (A.R.T.) and in the DBT treatment for PTSD (called DBT PE).
 The theoretical basis for my work comes from training and experience in using the following: Cognitive Behavioral Therapy, Dialectical Behavioral Therapy (DBT), Prolonged Exposure, Family Systems Theory, Mindfulness-based Psychotherapy, and Psychodynamic Theory, Accelerated Resolution Therapy (A.R.T.)
 Somatic Experiencing (S.E.).
 I work with adults and adolescents.
 With adults, some of my favorites are helping people find and keep intimate relationships, find one’s true vocation, raise their self-esteem, and restore hope and enthusiasm.
 With Adolescents, I enjoy and admire their enthusiasm, intensity, and honesty, and I continuously marvel at their resiliency.
 As a therapist with everyone, I work with people deeply to find and process unresolved issues which are hampering their progress.
 I will also be practical, though.
 I will problem-solve and help people build emotional skills if they need it.
 As a therapist my goals are to achieve the following: Relieve anxiety, Lift depression, Increase self-esteem, Heal Post Traumatic Stress Disorder symptoms, Guide you through grief, loss and transition , Problem solve A.D.H.D./A.D.D. related issues, Resolve work and school issues, Increase acceptance, empathy and understanding for yourself and others, Feel a greater connection to yourself and others Improve family relationships, friendships and romantic relationships, Guide you through parenting problems, Get clear about what you want, Coach you to achieve your goals

-Andrea Kinney, MSW, LICSW
+Andrea Kinney McGowan, MSW, LICSW

 I have my Masters degree in Social Work from Augsburg University, with an emphasis in Multicultural Clinical Practice.
 I have my LICSW and have worked at the AVC for over 4 years, the mental health field for 12 years.
 I have experience with a variety of concerns, including serious mental illness, homelessness, substance use, trauma, major life stressors, grief, and chronic health conditions.
 I view it as a privilege to be able to walk alongside people in their recovery journey and believe we each have inherent resilience and capacity for change.